Charles Schwab

 Before the TD Ameritrade acquisition, Schwab's own platform was built for retirement savers checking their 401(k) once a month. thinkorswim changed that equation entirely.

 The desktop app remains the gold standard for retail options analysis.
 Probability cones, risk profiles, and vol surface visualization give you what Bloomberg charges $25,000/year for — at $0.
-The charting package supports custom studies written in thinkScript, a proprietary language that's accumulated a decade of community-built indicators.
+The charting package supports custom studies written in thinkScript, a proprietary language with a decade of community-built indicators.

 Recent additions matter for specific niches.
-Schwab added 17 new futures products including 1 OZ Gold (/1OZ) and Solana (/SOL and Micro /MSL) — a direct play for crypto-adjacent traders who want regulated futures exposure.
+Schwab added 17 new futures products including 1 OZ Gold (/1OZ) and Solana (/SOL and Micro /MSL) — a direct play for crypto-adjacent traders who want regulated futures exposure without touching unregulated exchanges.
 The mobile app now includes cash and sweep vehicle history, letting you track every dollar moving through your account without logging into desktop.

-Three-tier access works well in practice.
+Three tiers, one login.
 Casual investors use Schwab.com.
 Mobile traders get a streamlined app.
 Power users get thinkorswim desktop with Level II data, custom scanners, and paper trading with live market feeds.
-No other broker comparison offers this range under one login.
+No other broker comparison offers this range under a single account.

 Schwab's account lineup is exhaustive: individual and joint brokerage, Traditional IRA, Roth IRA, Rollover IRA, SEP-IRA, SIMPLE-IRA, Individual 401(k), Inherited IRA, 529 plans, UGMA/UTMA custodial, trusts, estates, and business retirement plans.
-Every single one has $0 opening fees and $0 minimums.
+Every single one: $0 opening fees, $0 minimums.

 The banking integration is the underrated differentiator.
 Schwab Bank Investor Checking offers unlimited ATM fee rebates worldwide — every ATM fee, anywhere, refunded automatically.
 For frequent travelers, this single feature justifies opening a Schwab account even if you never trade a stock.